zhubao315/learn-agentic-ai/04_daca_cloud_first_local/02_cloud_native_setup/03_kubernetes_basics/readme.md

 lima-rancher-desktop   Ready    control-plane,master   1h    v1.32.3+k3s1
 ```

-If not set up, refer to the previous tutorial’s Step 5: Install Rancher Desktop for instructions.
+If not set up, refer to the previous tutorial’s Install Rancher Desktop for instructions.

 ---